 Crowdfunding, in this case, is the practice of funding your education by raising money from a large number of people who each contribute a relatively small amount, typically via the Internet.

-Students are now taking to crowdfunding to finance the next step of the academic journey.
+Thus, students are now taking to crowdfunding to finance the next step of their academic journey.

 Let’s dive in!!!

 Feenix.org is a crowdfunding platform for students of South Africa to formalize their fundraising efforts and also serve as a channel for funders to find students they wish to support.

 It works just as how any crowdfunding platform works.
 What is unique about feenix is that it is the only nonprofit initiative in SA that pays the historical debt for students.

 The fundraising platform was launched in June 2017 as a response to the #FeesMustFall movement that spread across campuses in South Africa during 2015 and 2016.

 Feenix has got credible partners which makes it a credible platform to raise funds for your education.
 Standard Bank is its fundraising partner with other top universities in South Africa as supporting partners and affiliates.